 Response measures for all patients are included in Supplemental Table 3.
-Figure 1 illustrates an example of PR by 18 F-FDG PET with stable NaF uptake in bone metastases.
-Over half of the patients had an SRE, with the median time of 8.3 mo (0.0-86.5 mo).
-Median TTP was 5.8 mo (2.2-29.5 mo).
-All but 3 patients died, with a median survival of 35.0 mo by Kaplan-Meier estimate, (6.06-87.29 mo).
+Figure 1 illustrates an example of partial response by F-FDG PET with stable NaF uptake in bone metastases.
+Over half of the patients had a SRE, with the median time of 8.3 months (0.0-86.5 months).
+Median TTP was 5.8 months (2.2 - 29.5 months).
+All but 3 patients died with median survival of 35.0 months by Kaplan-Meier estimate, (6.06 - 87.29 months).

-Supplemental Table 4 summarizes the interval between initial (scan1) and follow-up (scan2), which was determined by the treating physician and therefore varied (mean, 4.3 mo).
-Descriptive statistics for the index lesion and multiple lesion uptake measures are shown in Table 2, and univariate analysis of 18F-FDG PET and 18F-NaF PET measures to clinical endpoints (tSRE, TTP, and OS) are shown in Table 3.
-Persistence of 18F-FDG uptake (SUV{max}) in the index lesion at scan2 was associated with shorter tSRE (hazard ratio [HR], 2.27; P < 0.001).
-Persistence of 18F-FDG-avid disease at scan2 by SUL{peak} was associated with shorter time to SRE (HR, 2.41;

-P < 0.001) and shorter TTP (HR, 1.58; P = 0.044).
-SUL{peak} unit difference for up to 5 lesions between scan1 and 2 was also associated with shorter time to SRE (HR, 2.21; P = 0.038).
-18F-FDG SUV{max} at scan1 was not predictive of tSRE, TTP, or OS.
-Persistence of 18F-FDG at scan2 by SUV{max} or SUL{peak} of index lesion or lesser change in mean SUL{peak} of up to 5 lesions were predictive of shorter time to SRE or TTP, but none was associated with OS.
+Supplemental Table 4 summarizes the interval between initial (scan1) and follow up (scan2) which was determined by the treating physician and therefore varied (mean of 4.3 months).
+Descriptive statistics for the index lesion and multiple lesion uptake measures are shown in Table 2, and univariate analysis of F-FDG PET and F-NaF PET measures to clinical endpoints (tSRE, TTP, and OS) are shown in Table 3.
+Persistence of FDG uptake (SUVmax) in the index lesion at scan2 was associated with shorter tSRE (HR 2.27, p<0.001).
+Persistence of FDG-avid disease at scan2 by SULpeak was associated with shorter time to SRE (HR 2.41, p<0.001) and shorter TTP (HR 1.58, p=0.044).
+SULpeak unit difference for up to 5 lesions between scan1 and 2 was also associated with shorter time to SRE (HR 2.21, p=0.038).
+FDG SUVmax at scan1 was not predictive of tSRE, TTP, or OS.
+Persistence of FDG at scan2 by SUVmax or SULpeak of index lesion or lesser change in mean SULpeak of up to 5 lesions were predictive of shorter time to SRE or TTP, but none was associated with OS.

-For 18F-NaF PET, an increase in the percentage change of the mean SUV{max} of up to 5 lesions was associated with longer OS (P = 0.027).
-This association did not persist when SUV uptake was corrected for normal bone uptake (P = 0.237) (Supplemental Table 5).
-No other associations between NaF PET parameters at scan1 or scan2 or change between scans and clinical outcomes were observed.
-Analyses of 18F-FDG PET and 18F-NaF PET measures by type of therapy (endocrine or chemotherapy), time between scans, and primary lesion type (lytic or sclerotic) are shown in Supplemental Table 6.
-We found no significant difference in performance of 18F-FDG PET or 18F-NaF PET in these subgroups.
+For F-NaF PET, an increase in the percent change of the mean SUVmax of up to 5 lesions was associated with longer OS (P=0.027).
+This association did not persist when SUV uptake was corrected for normal bone uptake (P=0.237) (Supplemental Table 5).
+No other associations between Na-F PET parameters at scan1 or scan2 or change between scans and clinical outcomes were observed.
+Analyses of F-FDG PET and F-NaF PET measures by type of therapy (endocrine or chemotherapy), time between scans, and primary lesion type (lytic or sclerotic) are shown in Supplemental Table 6.
+We found no significant difference in performance of F-FDG PET or F-NaF PET in these subgroups.